memorius/colorlogs/README.txt

 to colorlogs, and highlight with the rules in 'config/ant.conf'.

   ant dist 2>&1 | colorlogs ant

-The rules are line-based and fairly self-explanatory, see example files in 'config/' directory.

-For available colors, see head of colorlogs.pl.

 To make ant and maven provide colorlogs-processed output by default, using the colour patterns in ant.conf and maven.conf, I have this in my .bashrc: